WinnFrss7/WinnFrss7/README.md

 Sure!
-Let's add your favorite language and frameworks, along with their logos.
-Here’s the updated README:
+Let's remove Python and add the CSS frameworks you mentioned.
+Here's the updated README:

 ---